 In the structure we developed in the previous section, we have the additional challenge that the neural filter will need to be attached to the head model, which only contains early layers of the overall detection model (see Fig.~\ref{fig:neural_filter}).
 Note that parameters of the distilled model are fixed, and only the neural filter (blue module in Fig.~\ref{fig:neural_filter}) is trained.
 Specifically, as input to the neural filter we use the output of layer L0, the first section of the backbone network.
 This allows us to reuse layers that are executed in case the picture contains objects to support detection.
 Importantly, the L0 layer performs an amplification of the input data~\cite{He16}.
 Therefore, using L0 for both of the head model and the neural filter is efficient and effective.

 In this study, we introduce a neural filter to a distilled Keypoint R-CNN model as illustrated in Fig.~\ref{fig:neural_filter}.
-Approximately 46\% of images in the COCO 2017 person keypoint dataset have no object of interest.
-Figures~\ref{fig:sample3} and \ref{fig:sample4} are sample images we would like to filter out.
-The design of the neural filter is reported in our supplementary material, and we train the model for $30$ epochs.
-During training, each image is labeled as ``positive'' if it contains at least one valid object, and as ``negative`` otherwise.
-The batch size is set at $2$, and we use cross entropy loss to optimize model's parameters by SGD with an initial learning rate $10^{-3}$, momentum $0.9$, and weight decay $10^{-4}$.
-We decrease the learning rate by a factor of 0.1 at the 15th and 25th epochs.
-The resulting neural filter achieved $0.919$ ROC-AUC on the validation dataset.
+Approximately 46\% of images in the COCO 2017 person keypoint dataset have no object of interest, and Figures~\ref{fig:sample3} and \ref{fig:sample4} are sample images we would like to filter out.
+The design of the neural filter is reported in Appendix~\ref{appendix:net_arch}, and we train the model for $30$ epochs.
+Each image is labeled as ``positive'' if it contains at least one valid object, and as ``negative`` otherwise.
+We use cross entropy loss to optimize model's parameters by SGD with an initial learning rate $10^{-3}$, momentum $0.9$, weight decay $10^{-4}$, and batch size of $2$.
+The learning rate is decreased by a factor of 0.1 at the 15th and 25th epochs.
+Our neural filter achieved $0.919$ ROC-AUC on the validation dataset.

 The output values of the neural filter are softmaxed \emph{i.e.}, $[0,1]$.
 In order to preserve the performance of the distilled Keypoint R-CNN model when using the neural filter, we set a small threshold for prefiltering to obtain a high recall, while images without objects of interest are prefiltered only when the neural filter is negatively confident.
-Specifically, we set the classification threshold to $0.1$, that is, we filter out images with prediction score smaller than $0.1$.
-The BBox and Keypoint mAPs of distilled Keypoint R-CNN with bottleneck (8-bit quantization) and neural filter are $0.513$ and $0.619$ respectively.
-Thus, the neural filter only slightly degrades detection performance.
-However, as shown in the next section, suffering such small degradation results in a perceivable reduction of the total inference time in the considered datasets.
+Specifically, we filter out images with prediction score smaller than $0.1$.
+The BBox and Keypoint mAPs of distilled Keypoint R-CNN with BQ (8-bit) and neural filter are $0.513$ and $0.619$ respectively.
+As shown in the next section, the detection performance slightly degraded by the neural filter results in a perceivable reduction of the total inference time in the considered datasets.